ZHANHAN YU

 with Ying Shi

-Abstract We investigate the impact of high temperatures on productivity using microdata from the U.S. airline industry.
+We investigate the impact of high temperatures on productivity using microdata from the U.S. airline industry.
 By linking high-frequency on-time flight performance measures with meteorological data, we show that higher temperatures significantly reduce airline productivity by increasing cancellation and delay rates and lengthening delay times.
 Using the American Time-Use Survey (ATUS), our complementary analyses suggest that the impact of higher temperatures operate in part through decreased labor supply (fewer hours worked and greater worker absenteeism) as well as reduced sleep quality and well-being, which may affect on-the-job productivity.

 Monopsony in Academia and the Gender Pay Gap: Evidence from California